Internet-Draft CCSV September 2024

 3. A CCSV MUST begin with a header.
 The header consists of the names of the columns separated with US (U+001F) entities.

-5. The header and each record MUST contain the same number of US (U+001F) entities i.e., the header and each record MUST have the same number of fields.
+7. The header and each record, if any, MUST contain the same number of US (U+001F) entities.
+Consequently, the header and every record will have the same number of fields.

 The ABNF grammar [STD68] appears as follows: